 Based on past proposals, such as HUD's Moving CDBG Forward initiative, the City expects it could lose its entitlement grant at some point in the future, based on falling below the proposed minimum threshold.
+The City does not directly receive HOME, ESG, HOPWA or LIHTC.

-In program year 2022, CDBG funds for multi-unit housing rehabilitation are expected to be used with other funding sources such as HOME and/or LIHTC.
 Local agencies receiving public service grants will match CDBG funds with other federal, state, local and in-kind funds, including volunteer hours.
-When available, CDBG funds for owner-occupied housing rehabilitation will be used with other grants/loans, such as Federal Home Loan Bank, and will also be used in conjunction with volunteer hours.
+When available, CDBG funds for owner-occupied housing rehabilitation and homeownership assistance will be used with other grants/loans, such as Federal Home Loan Bank and will also be used in conjunction with volunteer hours.